A Crypto-Currency Quick Start Guide

 Two Piles of Sand

 Imagine all of the cash and stocks and bonds and other liquid assets are one big pile of sand about the size of a house.
 That’s a big pile.
 Trillions in value.
-Now imagine all of the crypto currencies are just one small bucket of sand in the driveway of this house.
+Now imagine all of the crypto currencies are next to this pile.
+It would be just one small bucket of sand in the driveway of this house.
 So what?
 Who would care about that tiny amount of value when there is so much else to invest in.
 Well how popular could cryptos get?
+How much of the economy could it come to represent?
 It could replace most if not all of the value in the world someday.
 Cash could become obsolete someday.
 So that little bucket of sand has to grow in value to meet demand.
 Since the supply is limited, the only way it can do this is to increase in value, exponentially.
 Meanwhile the value of fiat money declines.
 So what will happen in the long run?
+Logic would dictate that cryptos will be the preferred choice in the future.

 How Do I Get Involved?